-In spite of many similarities, one should be aware of the existence of some significant differences.
+Notwithstanding the many similarities, one should be aware of the existence of some significant differences.
 Principles on which the systems are based are alike, but not identical.
-Some countries provide all full-time bachelor and master level students with selected forms of support, other make the support restricted to specific groups of full-time bachelor and master level students e.g. those with outstanding results or those whose average income per family member is not higher than an established threshold.
-In some cases eligibility for support is expanded on wider groups of students and comprises e.g. part-time or post-graduate students.
+Some countries provide all full-time bachelor and masters level students with selected forms of support, other restrict the support to specific groups of full-time bachelor and masters level students, e.g. those with outstanding results or those whose average income per family member is not higher than an established threshold.
+In some cases eligibility for support is extended to wider groups of students and includes, for example, part-time or post-graduate students.
 Additional conditions make the systems more complex and expand the scope of required information.
-The need for gathering information about students intensifies even more in the case of systems which provide students with repayable forms of support.
-In some systems repayment of loans depends on the final results, income or other characteristics of graduates.
+The need for gathering information about students is even greater in the case of systems which provide students with repayable forms of support.
+In some systems repayment of loans depends on academical results, income or other characteristics of graduates.
 Effective collection of repayments also requires information about graduates' place of residence.
-As a result, information concerning students' personal and financial situation can be perceived as the most crucial input in all the systems.
+As a result, information concerning students' personal and financial situations can be perceived as the most crucial input in all of the systems.